CSI SEATTLE WA

 "How do you know he hasn't already got a date?"

-"Oh, I'm pretty certain he hasn't – can we just leave it now?"
+"Oh, I'm pretty certain he hasn't – can we just leave it for now?"

-Jessica huffed and turned her attention to her salad then started wittering on about dresses and shoes.
-Bella realised that she hadn't actually thought about that side of things but first things first, she had to pluck up courage to ask Edward and then of course convince him to take her.
+Jessica huffed and turned her attention to her salad, then started wittering on about dresses and shoes.
+Bella realized that she hadn't actually thought about buying a dress, but first things first.
+She had to pluck up courage to ask Edward and then, of course, convince him to take her.

 The bell went for the end of lunch break and Bella picked up her books and headed towards the science lab.
 It was now or never she had decided, so she took a deep breath and walked into the classroom with a determined look on her face.
-She was all for women's lib and equality and all that but she never thought she would ever find herself having to ask a boy for a date.
+She was all for women's lib and equality and all that, but she never thought she would ever find herself in the position of having to ask a boy for a date.

-Edward was already in his seat and was bent over his text book as usual with his elbows on the desk and his fingers buried in his hair.
-The sun was making a rare appearance in Forks today and a ray of light had settled on his head; Bella noticed for the first time what a beautiful colour his hair was and also how soft it looked.
-He looked up at her with a surprised expression realising she had been staring at him and both of them suddenly felt embarrassed.
+Edward was already in his seat and was bent over his text book as usual, with his elbows on the desk and his fingers buried in his hair.
+The sun was making a rare appearance in Forks today and a ray of light had filtered through the window and settled on his head and Bella noticed for the first time what a beautiful color his hair was, and also how soft it looked.
+He suddenly looked up at her and his expression turned to one of surprise when he realised she had been staring at him, and both of them suddenly felt embarrassed.

-"Okay students listen up."
+"Okay students, listen up."
 Mr. Molina strode into the room and slapped some papers down on his desk and started fiddling with the overhead projector.
-Bella stopped talking and turned towards the front of the class knowing full well her face was turning slightly pink.
-She could sense that Edward's eyes were staring at her from the side but she couldn't bring herself to take the conversation further as 'the moment' had just flown out the window.
+Bella stopped talking, sat down and turned towards the front of the class, knowing full well her face was turning bright crimson.
+She could sense that Edward's eyes were staring at her from the side, but she couldn't bring herself to take the conversation further as 'the moment' had just spectacularly flown out the window.

-Mr. Molina launched into his lecture on the transference of light energy into heat energy then pulled the blinds down in the classroom so that he could show the class a number of slides.
-Edward had reverted back to giving his total concentration to either the presentation or his text book while writing copious notes on his writing pad.
+Mr. Molina launched into his lecture on the transference of light energy into heat energy, then pulled the blinds down in the classroom so he could show the class a number of slides.
+Edward had reverted back to giving his total concentration to either the presentation or his text book whilst writing copious notes on his writing pad.
 Bella had an idea.